davidzemancz/bachelor_thesis/Notes/draft.md

     * Price per km
     * Price per hour
 * There are no fixed locations, new request can appear anywhere on map (map is euclidean space with metric d) - location of pickup
-* Request includes several informations that dont chagne anymore (in future, request canceling can be assumed)
+* Request includes several informations that dont chagne anymore (in future, request canceling could be assumed)
   * Pick-up location
   * Pick-up time window (maximal waiting time)
   * Drop-off location